26 Lavender Spring Nails That Feel Fresh, Soft, and Totally Wearable in 2026

 17. Butterfly Wing Accent

 One or two nails feature a delicate butterfly wing in lavender and pale gold.
-The other nails stay solid lavender or nude.
-This is one of the most-searched Lavender Spring Nails aesthetics right now for good reason it photographs beautifully.
+The remaining nails stay solid lavender or nude.
+The butterfly motif has maintained strong search interest through 2025–2026 because it reads as seasonal without being juvenile, the key is keeping the wings small and the palette restrained.

 18. Lavender Spring Nails Cloud